paul-hammant/tbd/content/monorepos/index.md

 the source of that ORM technology, and not a binary.
 There are multiple reasons for that, but principal one is that source control update/pull/sync is the most efficient way for you to keep up with the HEAD of a library on a minute by minute basis.
 Thus `MyTeamsApplication` and `TheORMweDepOn` should be in your source tree in your IDE at the same time.
-Similariy another team that depends on `TheORMweDepOn` should have it and `TheirApplication` checked out at the same time.
+Similarly another team that depends on `TheORMweDepOn` should have it and `TheirApplication` checked out at the same time.

 ## Directed graph build systems